 xcast3d:$ cd /var/www/about-me

 Who am I?
 Well, since you are already on my website, you probably already know.
 I was the typical day-dreamer and doodler sitting in the back of the class.
 I loved video games, toys, comics, animation and art so naturally I went to the Art Institute of Fort Lauderdale and got my Bachelor’s in Media Arts and Animation.
-Due to the lack of animation jobs in South Florida, I got a job as a graphic designer while working on my Masters.
+I got a job as a graphic designer while working on my Masters.
 Eventually that led to a promotion to Web Designer and became the understudy to the lead programmer at the agency where I worked.
 Little by little, I began expanding my knowledge-base to include scripting, linux and windows server configuration, database development and programming.
 Now I am the Digital Director at República using all that I’ve learned to do everything from designing and front-end development to programming, 3d rendering and everything in between.

 Got a freelance project, a question about anything I’ve worked on or just want to say “hello”?
 Use the form to the left to send me a message.
 I’ll generally respond fairly quickly but sometimes life has a way of getting in the way of me checking my email so if it’s important, message me on AIM @xcast3d.